jmurrii/personal_website/README.md

 I learned how to do that with [this youtube tutorial](https://www.youtube.com/watch?v=FEmysQARWFU)

 ## Author
-John Murray - Software Developer (...in training :)
+John Murray - _Software Developer_